wenqsun/DimensionX/README.md

 export_to_video(video.frames[0], "output.mp4", fps=8)
 ```

-Using the above inference code and our provided pre-trained checkpoint, you can achieve the orbit left controllable video generation!
+Using the above inference code and our provided pre-trained checkpoint, you can achieve the controllable video generation!